 (New innovative packaging technology, developed by CME, produces 100 packs of 12 units per minute in this bespoke machine)

-A bespoke solution will also benefit from experience gained in different sectors.
+A bespoke automation solutions will also benefit from experience gained in different sectors.
 Paul Simmons explains:” As a company active across a number of different market sectors, we benefit from the ability to apply concepts or techniques from these different sectors.
 For example, the tobacco sector operates at very high speed, so where speed is essential for an application within another sector, we can draw upon that expertise to help define a solution.
 The same principles apply where cleanliness or hygiene is important, we can draw on our experience from the Pharmaceutical and Food sectors.”

 This ability to completely tailor the solution to meet the demands of the customer, their products, and any specifications or regulations specific to their industry sector offers a comprehensive solution without compromise.